 Once I started baking more of my own food from scratch, it naturally led me to bake my own bread.
 To find a loaf of bread that met my standards at the grocery store (no caramel coloring or food dye, no high fructose corn syrup or hydrogenated oils, etc.) and that was also organic, made buying bread cost-prohibitive.

-Since then I have learned to make a sourdough starter and how to bake the best beginner homemade sourdough sandwich bread, plus other sourdough goodies like a chocolate sourdough quick bread.
+Since then I have learned to make a sourdough starter, how to reconstitute a dehydrated starter, and how to bake the best beginner homemade sourdough sandwich bread, plus other sourdough goodies like chocolate sourdough quick bread.

 I also love making this 5-minute no knead homemade artisan bread (pictured above), because you whip up the dough one day, then let it sit in the refrigerator until you’re ready to bake.
 With just five minutes of hands-on time, you’ll have a beautiful and delicious loaf of bread.